carlosdobler/drought-monitor-forecast/README.md

 ### 🚀 Usage

-The pipeline is designed to run monthly: `Rscript monitor_forecast/RUN_PIPELINE.R`
+The pipeline is designed to run monthly: `Rscript monitor_forecast/RUN_PIPELINE.R "YYYY-MM"`